Nashville's Americana Playlist

 Food For the Soul

 And by food for the soul, we mean actual food.
 Second only to good music, Nashville loves good food.
 Others are starting to notice it, too.
-The Daily Meal named Nashville one of the ‘top travel destinations for foodies in 2014’ and new restaurants are opening by the day around here.
+Zagat named Nashville one of 'America's Next Hot Food Cities' and new restaurants are opening by the day around here.

 Want to taste many of Nashville’s best restaurants all in one spot?
-Head to the second annual Music City Food + Wine Festival, September 20 and 21.
-Showcasing national top chefs, winemakers and spirits experts alongside local talent, you’ll get a taste of Nashville’s vibrant culinary scene.
-And since you can’t have an event in Nashville that doesn’t include music, Kings of Leon’s Caleb Followill will team up with City House chef Tandy Wilson and “Chopped” judge Amanda Freitag to talk about cooking to music in “Prep Playlist,” sharing their favorite kitchen jams.
+Head to the third annual Music City Food + Wine Festival, September 17 and 18.
+Showcasing national top chefs, winemakers, and spirits experts alongside local talent, you’ll get a taste of Nashville’s vibrant culinary scene.

 And since this is a list of (mostly) all things Americana in Music City, there are still those Nashville staples that, to our delight, offer an un-changing menu of Southern goodness year after year.
 Places like Arnold’s Country Kitchen, Martin’s Bar-B-Que, Hattie B’s, and the Nashville Farmers' Market are the perfect places to fuel up before a music-filled night out.